empCarnivore/ManimMathProjects/DerivativesExpanded/PowerRule/HAlgebra.md

-What is the derivative of x to the power of n?\
-The solution to this problem is called the power rule.

 How might we solve this using the small changes method.\
 First add h to the input x.
 Expand the power into a product.\
 And then pick out each term that is linear with h and add them together.